 - 1. Work to be performed will be determined through an inspection by the Program Inspector.
 The homeowner will be encouraged to participate in this process.
 The Program Inspector will prepare a detailed work write-up which will be utilized for solicitation of bids to perform the work.
 Work on these homes which require septic systems, wells and the installation of bathrooms will be reviewed by the Worcester County Environmental Programs prior to being sent to bid.
 Requirements of the Environmental Programs will be incorporated into the work write-up. - 2.
 The following are considered eligible repairs under the program when such repairs are necessary to bring the property into conformance with the County's Livability Code: - a.
 Improvements to the existing physical structure such as painting and resurfacing of structures or surface elements - b.
 Roof, wall, floor and ceiling repairs - c.
 Replacement of appliances such as range, water heater, water pump. - d.
 Replacements of fixtures such as heating, electrical, plumbing - e.
 Energy conservation/weatherization improvements - f.
-Alterations necessary to make the dwelling more accessible for handicapped persons - g.
-Modifications to the physical structure such as the addition of a bathroom, windows, steps, and fire protection equipment. - 3.
+Alterations necessary to make the dwelling more accessible for handicapped persons. - 3.
 The following activities are generally ineligible for rehabilitation assistance: - a.
 New construction, substantial reconstruction, or the finishing of unfinished space such as attics or basements. - b.
 Remodeling or cosmetic improvements - c.
-Renovation of dilapidated outbuildings - d.
+Renovation of dilapidated outbuildings

+- d.
 Appliances not required by code standards - e.
 Materials, fixtures, equipment or landscaping of type or quality that exceeds that customarily used in Worcester County for properties of the same general type.
 The County has developed general specifications which detail the level of materials and workmanship quality.